 The Rochester Red Wings finished the 2012 season with a 72-72 record.
-I know that doesn't seem impressive, but when you haven’t reached that mark since 2008 and suffered back to back 90 loss seasons in 2010 and ’11, it’s a step in the right direction.
+That might not seem impressive, but the team hadn't reached that mark since 2008 and suffered back to back 90-loss seasons in 2010 and ’11.
+It’s a step in the right direction.

-There was a buzz about the ball park Friday.
+There was a buzz around Frontier Field on Friday.
 General Manager Dan Mason said that he was “very excited” about the 2013 season, and why shouldn't he be?
-The team is heading in the right direction, and manager Gene Glynn led one of the worst teams in the International League and made them relevant again.
+The team is heading in the right direction, and manager Gene Glynn made the team relevant again.

-While there were many challenges last season, including 56 different players on the roster, 23 of them went on to play for the Minnesota Twins at some point last season.
+There were many challenges last season, including 56 different players on the roster, 23 of whom played for the Minnesota Twins at some point.
 Along with the changes in position players, there was a constant turnstile of starting pitching as well.
-Last year Rochester had a mind-blowing 19 different starters last year take the mound.
+Last year Rochester had a mind-blowing 19 different starters take the mound.

-As some may know, last season was n interesting season when it came to the organization.
+As some may know, last season was an interesting season when it came to the organization for another reason.
 The Red Wings played their home games at Frontier Field; but hosted 40 Scranton/Wilkes-Barre Yankees home games as well.
 Dan Mason spoke of how he thinks fan support will change with only one team versus two in Rochester this year.
 “I think it’ll be more like a normal season, with only 72 games as oppose to 112 that we had last year.
 The fans will know there will only be one team.
-For the Yankee fans that come here, they’ll have to circle the dates for the 8 games the Yankees come to town.”
+For the Yankee fans that come here, they’ll have to circle the dates for the eight games the Yankees come to town.”

 Mason also discussed the current minor leaguers in the system, and potential players coming to Rochester this summer.
 “All the guys the Twins have signed and brought to minor league camp are very encouraging, because there is going to be great competition.
-There’s only a few spots open between the rotation and the bullpen up in Minnesota, whoever doesn’t make it has a great chance of being here.
-We could have 5 guys with Major League experience pitching here on Opening Day, that’s always a great thing to have at the Triple-A level.”
+There’s only a few spots open between the rotation and the bullpen up in Minnesota.
+Whoever doesn’t make it has a great chance of being here.
+We could have five guys with Major League experience pitching here on Opening Day, that’s always a great thing to have at the Triple-A level.”